This in turn will help reduce disadvantage among Australians, improve community wellbeing and strengthen economic productivity.

 For this work we focused on seven key areas or ‘domains’ of life: material resources, employment, education and skills, health and disability, social connection, community and personal safety.
 Across these life domains we selected 30 key components of disadvantage that are measurable (see graph).
 These are called indicators of social exclusion.
 Using these indicators we created a composite measure that allows us to measure an individual’s overall level of exclusion.

-Note: Due to problems with the availability of the financial hardship indicator for 2010, a new indicator, financial status, was added to the material resources domain.
-This ensured that there are at least two common indicators available every year in all the domains.
-The annual estimates of social exclusion for 2001–2010 included the new indicator.
+Note: From 2010 the material resources domain includes an indicator on household financial status.
+This was done to ensure there are at least two of the common indicators available every year in all the domains.
+The annual estimates of social exclusion for 2005–2014 included the new indicator.

 The data we use is from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
 This is a nationally representative study of Australian households that began in 2001 (see www.melbourneinstitute.com/hilda/).
 The study aims to follow the same 13,000 people, aged over 15 years, who are interviewed each year about a wide range of social and economic aspects of life.

 Using an annual survey like HILDA allows us to analyse changes in individual and household social exclusion over time to assess trends.
 We can then examine the prevalence of exclusion, its depth and persistence – and work out who experiences it.
 The monitor will be updated with each new wave of the HILDA survey.
-The lates data is from 2010.
+The latest data is from 2012.

 Although it includes a wide range of data, the HILDA Survey has a few limitations.
 It does not collect data on homelessness, internet access, lifelong learning, voter enrolment and experiences of discrimination so these issues are not included in our key indicators.